 (This same protocol for working individually then collaboratively will be used for reviewing each dimension throughout the session.)

-Introduce participants to Dimension by reading and discussing each criterion
+Introduce participants to Dimension I by reading and discussing each criterion.
+Then allow table work time for teams to first individually and then collectively consider the lesson/unit and it’s alignment to the criteria.

-After Slide 13 – Begin table work time.participants have checked the criteria and recorded observations on their own, they should discuss their feedback at their tables.
+After participants have checked the criteria and recorded observations on their own, they should discuss their feedback at their tables.

 Then ask tables to share reflections with the room.
+Share the pattern of checks and rationales from the normed example on slides 13-16.

+Using the guiding questions on slide 20, ask participants to share their rating for Dimension I by show of hands or fingers (e.g. “Raise your hand if you gave the lesson a 3, 2, 1, 0;” “Everyone raise the number of fingers that corresponds to your rating.”).
+Then share the rating for the normed example on slide 21.

-Share the pattern of checks from the normed example on slide.
-Slideoutlines the four qualities of effective feedback.
-Through the session specific qualities will be highlighted while reviewing and providing feedbackeach dimensionSlidethe example of high-quality feedback on the slide Step 3.
-Apply Criteria in Dimensions II–IV (Slides -)
+Slide 22 outlines the four qualities of effective feedback.
+Through the session these specific qualities will be highlighted while reviewing and providing feedback for each dimension.

+Slides 23-24- Display the example of high-quality feedback on the slide and point out evidence and criteria cited in the feedback.

+Use slide 25 to emphasize and guide reflection on the quality of alignment to the CCSS for the example materials.
+The group should agree that the quality of the materials warrants continuing with the review.

+Step 3.
+Apply Criteria in Dimensions II–IV (Slides 26-52)

 Time: 90 minutes